backstage/backstage/docs/features/software-catalog/external-integrations.md

 ---
 id: external-integrations
 title: External integrations
-# prettier-ignore
+# prettier-ignore: ""
+description:
-description: Documentation on External integrations to integrate systems with Backstage
+  Documentation on External integrations to integrate systems with Backstage
 ---

 Backstage natively supports importing catalog data through the use of